-Facing rising operational costs, The Orchard Inn, a 50-room boutique hotel, needed to find savings without compromising their reputation for quality.
-Their linen budget was a prime target.
+Facing rising operational costs, The 50-room boutique hotel A, needed to find savings without compromising their reputation for quality.
+Their hotel linen budget was a prime target.
 Within one year, they achieved a 20% reduction in total annual linen expenditure.

 This case study breaks down their precise, four-step strategy, providing a actionable blueprint for other hoteliers.